Deploy Docker Compose applications with zero downtime using GitHub Actions

 Table of Contents

-Deploying an application with Docker Compose typically requires you to follow these steps : pull the new image, destroy the container and recreate the container with the new image.
-However, the downside, especially if your application takes a few seconds to boot, is that you can have a moment of downtime between destroying and creating a new container.
+Deploying an application with Docker Compose typically requires you to follow these steps: pull the new image, destroy the container and, recreate the container with the new image.
+The downside, especially if your application takes a few seconds to boot, is that you can have a moment of downtime between destroying the old container and creating the new one.

-A zero downtime deployment, commonly referred to as a "blue-green" deployment, involves creating two instances of your application : the old version and the new version.
-A reverse-proxy is used to seamlessly route traffic from the old app to the new app.
+A zero downtime deployment, commonly referred to as a "blue-green" deployment, involves creating two instances of your application: the old version (blue) and the new version (green).
+A proxy is used to seamlessly route traffic from the old app to the new app.

 About the example